The Six Wives of Henry VIII (album): Recording and production

 Recording took place between February and October 1972 at Morgan and Trident Studios in London during gaps in recording and touring with Yes.
 Wakeman found himself becoming unsatisfied in what he had put down at previous sessions and re-recorded sections often, an approach which he later said helped keep the material fresh.
 The album was recorded onto 16-track, and features Ken Scott as recording engineer on "Catherine of Aragon" and "Catherine Parr" and Paul Tregurtha for the other tracks.
 Wakeman was partially influenced musically by Paintings (1972), the first studio album by American keyboardist Michael Quatro.
 Wakeman informed Quatro that he was his favorite keyboardist during this time, and used some of his Moog synthesiser lines on the album.
 The album features several guest musicians on drums, percussion, guitar, and bass, including members of Strawbs and Yes and people Wakeman knew during his time as a session musician.
 Wakeman wanted to avoid using the same musicians for the whole album, and used his demos and a guide in selecting which musician he thought would best suit each track to vary the sound.
 Although Wakeman had some precise arrangements for the musicians to play, he left some sections free for the players to devise their own parts.
-The tracks were not arranged chronologically, but one to make the album sound "musically interesting" and to have the personalities of the wives in "some kind of meaningful order."
+The tracks were not arranged according to historical chronology, but so as to make the album sound "musically interesting" and to have the personalities of the wives in "some kind of meaningful order."